akshatsemwal146/-Role-Based-Access-Control-RBAC-/README.md

 Data is loaded from localStorage whenever the page is refreshed.
 Role Management
 Roles can be assigned to users, helping to control their access and permissions.
-Folder Structure
-The project has the following structure:

-bash
-Copy code
-src/
-├── components/      # React components for User and Role Management ├── styles/          # Tailwind CSS configurations
-├── utils/           # Utility functions for localStorage handling ├── App.js           # Main application file
-├── index.js         # Entry point
-Contribution Guidelines
-Contributions are welcome!
-If you have ideas for new features or improvements:

-Fork this repository.
-Create a new branch: git checkout -b feature-name.
-Commit your changes: git commit -m 'Add feature-name'.
-Push to the branch: git push origin feature-name.
-Submit a pull request.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Acknowledgements
-React Documentation: For clear and concise guidance on building React apps.
-Tailwind CSS: For an efficient styling workflow.
-Community contributions and feedback.